-This project aims to start a cross institutional dialogue about employability through a co-creation Warwick Employability Challenge.
-Warwick Innovation Fellows will deliver a series of design thinking workshops during Warwick Enterprise Summer Innovation Programme 2021, inviting teams from across the University to challenge themselves and existing representations of employability.
+This project aimed to start a cross institutional dialogue about employability through a co-creation Warwick Employability Challenge.
+Warwick Innovation Fellows delivered a series of design thinking workshops during Warwick Enterprise Summer Innovation Programme 2021, inviting teams from across the University to challenge themselves and existing representations of employability.

 The Warwick Employability Challenge has now been completed with 12 teams participating over 2 weeks, and 70+ students and staff from all areas of the University coming together to re-imagine employability.
 We are delighted to announce the three winners and team commendations!

 3rd place - Education Studies (£100)

 - Development & Alumni - Most aspirational

 - Psychology - Most academically rigorous

 - School of Life Sciences - Strongest student voice

 - Wild Card 1 - Most neatly captured

 - Wild Card 2 - Best use of DT techniques